-Lodging and Meals: This tour includes accommodations for 18 nights (3 nights in Quito, 4 nights on the Coral I and II, 3 nights in Santiago, 3 nights in Easter Island, 3 nights in Buenos Aires, and 2 nights in Iguazu) and 29 meals (18 breakfasts, 6 lunches, and 5 dinners).
+Lodging and Meals: This tour includes accommodations for 18 nights (2 nights in Quito, 4 nights on the Coral I and II, 1 night in Guayaquil, 3 nights in Santiago, 3 nights in Easter Island, 3 nights in Buenos Aires, and 2 nights in Iguazu) and 29 meals (18 breakfasts, 6 lunches, and 5 dinners).

 Best Time to Go: October-April.

 Places Visited: Quito, the Galapagos Islands, Baltra Island, Española Island, Floreana Island, San Cristóbal Island, Santa Cruz Island, Guayaquil, Santiago, Easter Island, Buenos Aires, and Iguazu Falls.

 Note: The route and program may vary according to National Park policies and regulations, weather conditions, seasonal changes, safety reasons and wildlife encounters.

 Dry Landing: Guests step from the dinghy directly onto rocks or a dock.

 Wet Landing: As the dinghy edges onto a sandy beach, guests step into knee-deep water and wade ashore.